dgoerger/dotfiles/README.md

   2. seriously though fork this repo and commit your deltas
   3. as root, `cd /var/chake && rake converge`
   4. copy in secrets, and declare them in `~/.bashrc`
+  5. consider duplicity/grive, and copy in necessary secrets

 Secrets